faizaans-spektra/mslearn-fabric/Instructions/Labs/MS-03-real-time-analytics.md

     ![](./Images/03/E3T3S5.png)

-1. If you are unable to choose the workspace as instructed above please follow the below steps below other wise you can skip to step 7:
+1. If you are unable to choose the workspace as instructed above, please follow the steps below other wise you can skip to step 7:

-    - When you save the report,In the **Just a few details first** pane, enter the file name as **Revenue by Item (1)** and click **Continue (2)** to save the report in Power BI.
+    - When you save the report, in the **Just a few details first** pane, enter the file name as **Revenue by Item (1)** and click **Continue (2)** to save the report in Power BI.

         ![](./Images/e3p4t3p4.png)